 - A Note on Cheese If possible, buy it in blocks and shred it at home.
 It’s more economical, melts better and there’s no additives.

-Black Bean Vegetarian Tostadas with Fajita Veggies Recipe
+Black Bean Veggie Tostadas with Fajita Veggies

 Ingredients